ben-manes/gradle-versions-plugin/README.md

 >   alone has to key them by the projects as well.

 > [!TIP]
-> - A build that wrote `rejectVersionIf { !satisfiesDeclaredBound }` can drop
+> - Drop `!satisfiesDeclaredBound` from a `rejectVersionIf` rule, since
->   the clause, which `rejectOutOfBoundVersions` now applies on its own.
+>   `rejectOutOfBoundVersions` now applies the bound on its own.
+The member is
->   Keeping it changes nothing.
+>   deprecated and will be removed in a later release; a warning is printed
+>   once per project when a rule reads it.
+A rule that keeps the clause still
+>   rejects under `--no-reject-out-of-bound-versions`.

 > [!NOTE]
 > - The presence of a version catalog no longer changes whether a plugin the